aetas-github-training/ariolashrewsbury-test-repo/README.md

 Hello my name is Lisa and this is my repository

-My course partner is TNguyen
+My course partner is Thuy Nguyen